That Letter in the Mail

 - Keywords that may cause issues later in the claim process.

-You wouldn’t send the IRS a copy of your bank records with a tax return so don’t do the Innocent Spouse equivalent.
+You wouldn’t send the IRS a copy of your bank records with a tax return.
+Don’t do the Innocent Spouse equivalent.

 The third issue is IRS employee training.
 I try very hard not to harp on government employees in this blog.
 They often have a thankless job.
-However, the truth in this case at least is that many at the IRS lack proper training.
-The IRS evaluates claims are using a step by step guide.
+However, many at the IRS lack proper training.
+The IRS evaluates claims use a step-by-step guide.
 Strict adherence to that guide leaves little room for the color that the law can bring to the facts of the case.

 The IRS fought for years to limit claims for Innocent Spouse Relief.
 All claims of objectivity aside it is very unlikely that the same lawyers arguing against these claims in court will turn out unbiased claim reviewers.
 Considering how many innocent spouse claim denials triumph in tax court it is not a stretch to infer the IRS is improperly denying claims at lower levels